 c) report to the Institute the fact of his being convicted on any criminal offence in any jurisdiction or having been subject to a finding of a civil fraud or deceit by any civil court of competent jurisdiction or being disqualified from acting as a director

 d) attend any meeting he is required to attend of the Disciplinary Panel of the Institute

 e) comply with any direction of the Disciplinary Panel of the Institute

 f) report to the Institute immediately the fact of his being made bankrupt or subject to any order under the Mental Health Act 1983.

 41. A member wishing to resign from the Institute, must:

-a) Notify his intention to do so to the Institute in writing giving at least one months notice prior to his renewal falling due; and
+a) Notify his intention to do so to the Institute in writing giving at least one months notice of his intention; and

 b) Ensure that all fees and other sums payable to the Institute are paid up to date; and